hyron-group/hyron/readme.md

 **Supported condition :**

 -   type ( string ) : check if field match with type declared.
+-   mime ( string ) : check if upload is type of mime, if type=ClientFile
 -   size ( number ) : check if field size small than or equal size
 -   gt (number) : check if field greater than gt
 -   gte (number) : check if field greater than or equal gte